rb1250/MindMate/README.md

 Go to Build Settings → Configurations

+Set Secrets.xcconfig for Debug & Release

 Run on Xcode (15+)

 ⚠️ API key is required and is not included for security reasons.

+🔑 Get Your OpenAI API Key
+Go to OpenAI API Keys

+Sign in (or create an account)

+Click Create new secret key

+Copy and add it to Secrets.xcconfig as shown above.

 🖼 Preview
 <img src="Screenshot/screenshot.png" alt="SoulSync UI" width="300"/>
 🔮 Coming Soon
 📝 Save journaling history